FPardow/KCinAD/README.md

    6.2 ***STOPP!*** now switch from R to Jupiter Notebook.
 DO NOT continue the analysis further or change the rojahn_kcfiltered2 dataset

    6.3 Generate the python environment from the provided SVM.yml file.
 This step only needs to be done when running the script for the first time. /path/to/directory/ needs to be replaced with the path to the directory where your SVM.yaml file is located.

+    6.4 Activate the SVM.yml conda environment.
 ```
 conda env create --name SVM --file /path/to/directory/SVM.yml
 ```

+   6.4 Activate the SVM.yml conda environment.
     6.4 Activate the SVM.yml conda environment.
 ```
 conda activate /path/to/directory/SVM
 ```